A conversation with Dr Craig Early, Head of Wygate Academy

 - Students highlight Bedrock words in their writing.

 - Students place a post it note in their reading books if there is a word they haven’t come across and look it up.
 By the end of the book, they may have 50 post-it notes of new words they have learnt!

-Would you say that you are happy with the progress your students are making on Bedrock?
+Are you happy with the progress learners make on Bedrock?

-Our students were being penalised on the vocabulary questions on their SATs paper.
-One year they were asked to describe a “recess” – this links to cultural capital and most of our students didn’t know what it meant as they simply hadn’t come across it.
+Our learners were being penalised on the vocabulary questions on their SATs paper.
+One year they were asked to describe a “recess” – most of our learners didn’t know what it meant as they simply hadn’t come across it.
+This links to cultural capital.
 Some may have said it is an American word for “breaktime”, but that was about it.
 None of them knew that it was a dent on a wall!

-We knew we couldn’t teach 30 million words and their meanings by ourselves – so the systematic way Bedrock exposes students to Tier 2 words really appealed to us.
+We knew we couldn’t teach 30 million words and their meanings by ourselves – the systematic way Bedrock exposes learners to Tier 2 words really appealed to us.

-I remember Bedrock mentioning the 30 million word gap in our CPD session – and it’s absolutely right – we see it in the classrooms.
-Students who have had lots of conversations with adults and read at home naturally inquire about new words and their meanings.
-We have a large percentage of students where that doesn’t happen.
+I remember Bedrock mentioning the 30-million word gap in our CPD session.
+It’s absolutely right – we see it in the classroom.
+Learners who have lots of conversations with adults and read at home naturally inquire about new words and their meanings.
+We have a large percentage of learners where that doesn’t happen.

-The “quality over quantity” approach of constant drip feed, repetition, space learning and the power of practice we get with Bedrock is embedded in everything we do.
+The “quality over quantity” approach - the consistent drip feed, repetition, spaced learning and the power of practice we get with Bedrock is embedded in everything we do.

 How have you implemented Bedrock?